hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Description</summary>

-- It's a NoSQL database service
+- It's a NoSQL database service that provides access to data in milliseconds
 - It's a serveless database product
 - It's a global service
 - It's partitioned regionally